niklaskrupka/website/content/authors/admin/_index.md

 # - Visitors
 # ---
 ---
-I am a postdoctoral fellow and trainee in gastroenterology at the University Clinic for Visceral Surgery and Medicine, Inselspital Bern and the Department for BioMedical Research (DBMR).
-My clinical interests are inflammatory bowel disease, celiac disease and colorectal cancer and infectious diseases.
-My research focuses on endoplasmic reticulum stress and intestinal mucosal immunology, particularly B cell biology.
+I am a trainee in Gastroenterology and postdoctoral fellow at the University Clinic for Visceral Surgery and Medicine, Inselspital Bern and the Department for BioMedical Research (DBMR).
+My clinical interests are inflammatory bowel disease, celiac disease, colorectal cancer and infectious diseases.
+My research focuses on endoplasmic reticulum (ER) stress and small-intestinal mucosal immunology.